tom-daly/spfx-global-navigation/README.md

 ![build](https://i.imgur.com/8G55Dym.png)

-### Modern App
+### Modern App Build
 When the build script completes you will have the app package for modern sites located in './sharepoint/solution/spfx-global-navigation.sppkg'

 ![App Package](https://i.imgur.com/5I1BrRE.png)

-### Classic JS File
+### Classic JS File Build
+As mentioned in the introduction, by using the 'build.cmd' the build process will generate a JavaScript file suitable for deployment on a Classic site.

+Without going into too much detail, the build process calls a separate webpack configuration that points to a seperate component for Classic Mode.
+This webpack configuration and the custom component both have additional references and polyfills in order for it to work on a Classic Site.
+Develop once and build for two completely different environments.

-When the build script completes you will have the .js file for classic sites located in './classic-dist/top-navigation.js'
+After running the build script you will have the .js file for classic sites located in './classic-dist/top-navigation.js'

 ![JavaScript File](https://i.imgur.com/adOUY2h.png)